-- Existing main/trunk service layouts; - Typical street sections demonstrating allocation of essential services and other verge components; and

-Capability and requirements for sufficiently servicing land consistent with GCDC Development Parameters.
+- Typical street sections demonstrating allocation of essential services and other verge components; and - Capability and requirements for sufficiently servicing land consistent with GCDC Development Parameters.

 The objectives from the GCDC have been considered in this Infrastructure Services Assessment.
 The relevant objectives are: